donejs/donejs/docs/guide.md

 donejs develop
 ```

 The default port is 8080 so if we now go to [http://localhost:8080/](localhost:8080) we can see our application showing a default homepage.
-This server needs to stay open at all times so we recommend opening a new terminal window for the other commands.
+This server needs to stay open at all times so the all following commands should run in a new terminal window.

 ### Adding to the page